 Capuchin monks moved to this site in the 17th century, bringing with them the remains of their deceased brothers, so that all of them could rest in peace in one place.
 Since burials inside the church were not done under the Capuchin law, they created an underground cemetery.

 Instead of burning the bones that they brought with them, they used them to decorate the walls of the underground crypts, creating some really unique artworks.
-The Capuchin monks would first bury the deceased friars, and then exhume them later in order to make place for new burials.
+The Capuchin monks would first bury the deceased friars, and then exhume them later in order to make space for new burials.
 The recovered bones were then added to the existing ‘decorations’.

 It’s believed that the Capuchin Crypt of Rome contains the skeletons of over 3,700 monks.
 It’s also sometimes called the Bone Chapel of Rome.